Himashi-Karunathilake/CSRF---Synchronizer-Token-Pattern/README.md

 # CSRF---Synchronizer-Token-Pattern
-This repository contains the source code of a web application that protects itself from CSRF attacks using Synchronizer Token Pattern.
+This repository contains the source code of a web application that protects itself from CSRF attacks using the Synchronizer Token Pattern.

 Clone the stp folder and move it to htdocs in XAMPP.
-Access using localhosot/stp/
+Access using localhost/stp/

 Username: admin
 Password: token